-As with the other areas of risk, the CFRAM, NIFM and IPCSS provided future flood extents.
-These datasets should be reviewed and it is noted that sea level rise will have potentially damaging consequences, so the impact of this for both the MRFS and HEFS should be understood for coastal settlements.
+As with the other areas of risk, the CFRAM, NIFM and IPCSS both provided future flood extents for its AFAs.
+These datasets should be reviewed and coastal margins.
+As it is noted that sea level rise will have potentially damaging consequences, so the impact of this for both the MRFS and HEFS should be understood for coastal settlements.